SokPhanith/jetson_nano_mxnet_tensorrt/README.md

 		- esp8266
 		- pyboard

-Ater then run a tool to cllecting Data by
+After then run a tool to cllecting Data by

 **Raspberrypi Camera V2**